 Their main goal is to secure data from or on the government, financial institutions, and businesses transmitted across different channels.
 They test and try to break down their system to see how strong, safe, and secure it is to improve and add further security measures.

 Because most jobs in cryptography require a graduate degree, pursuing a career as a cryptographer can be an expensive option.
 Fortunately, careers in cryptography are generally well paid, and the pay can help offset some of the educational costs.
 This job is highly in demand in institutions that handle much confidential information like banks, the military, the government, even businesses like healthcare, insurance, and online businesses for their consumers.

 Job satisfaction: Satisfactory, but the job can be stressful because a single mistake can cause glitches and affect the information.
 The pay, however, makes up for the need to be keen on details.

 Wonder how the flow of supply and demand is monitored and analyzed in the market?
 From production to distribution to consumption, economists study all phases to determine the trend shaping the economy.
 Information is usually presented using graphs and tables and published in journals, websites, and newspapers.

 A master’s or a doctoral degree and a specialization area to focus research efforts are usually required.
 There are two types of economists, the quantitative economist, which deals mainly with numbers, and the qualitative economist, which is more descriptive.
 They study past and current market data to predict future trends.

 The thing about economists is that it is a vital job in any field – in the government, legislation, and business, both local and international.
 When the economy crashes, all sectors are affected, including prices of goods, wages, and employment.
 It is better to keep it in check or, at the very least, be prepared for such an occurrence.

 Job satisfaction: Good.
-There is fulfillment in a job that lets you know what’s happening and knowing that you can provide solutions for it.
+There is fulfillment in a job that lets you know what’s happening and know that you can provide solutions for it.
 It somehow gives you a sense of control.